Thompson-Baraitser syndrome: Introduction

 condition of interstitial cystitic is a bladder condition that can be

-misdiagnosed as various conditions such as overactive bladder...read more »
+misdiagnosed as various conditions such as overactive bladder or other causes of pelvic pain...read more »

 Brain pressure condition often misdiagnosed as dementia: A condition